creamlike1024/EasyLPAC/README.md

 System Requirement
 - Windows 7+
 - MacOS 12+
-- Linux: ? glibc and opengl support.
+- Linux: ? glibc, glfw, gtk3dialog.
-- FreeBSD: unknown

 For Linux you need install `libpcsclite1`, `pcscd` and `libcurl` which are dependencies of lpac